Rushing to file your taxes? Don’t rely on AI for help, plus other last-minute tips

 Double check your work

-Boring but essential: Before filing, check your math and proofread your return – especially your Social Security number or taxpayer ID number.
+Boring but essential: Before filing your return, check your math and proofread everything – especially your Social Security number or taxpayer ID number.
 Also make sure you have included on your return information from any third-party provided tax form you received that the IRS also was sent a copy of (such as a 1099 form or a W-2, etc.).

 Any inadvertent mistakes, typos or omissions will slow down the processing of your return and delivery of your refund.